privatemonkey/tillganglig-visualisering/README.md

 An expansion of the default [Sapper](https://github.com/sveltejs/sapper) template:

-- blog posts are generated from markdown files in `content/posts`
+- content posts are generated from markdown files in `content/posts`
 - pages are able to be built from markdown files in `content/pages`
-- netlify cms allows for editing of both blog posts and markdown source pages
+- netlify cms allows for editing of both content posts and markdown source pages

 ### Running the project